jerryjappinen/bellevue-docs/misc/known-issues.md

 ## Pipeline

-- Desired source code order is hard to control
+- Source code order is sometimes hard to control
 	- Source code order matters in JS and in CSS
 	- Minor practical issue: utility styles should come after component styles, but injection order is magical
 	- Not currently an issue with JS or other parts of the code